Soft/storytime/README.md

 Running the command automatically opens the web browser pointing at the viewer playing out story from file `adventure.story`.

+The `--validate` switch instructs Storytime to perform some simple diagnostics on the story file and exit.

 ## Language